-If you don’t get caught driving with a suspended license, you might be able to apply for reinstatement after a certain time.
-You’ll have to pay a fee before you’re allowed to get your license reinstated.
+If you get caught driving with a suspended license, you might have difficulty reinstating your driving privileges.
+You may also have to pay a fee before you’re allowed to get your license reinstated.
 Depending on the situation, you might have to pay an additional civil penalty.

 How can you avoid these penalties?